Blog

 What Is Positive Discipline?

 Simply put, positive discipline is a parenting tool that focuses on encouragement, kindness, and problem-solving skills to correct undesirable behavior in children.
 More specifically, positive discipline reinforces the idea that children can learn and grow through effective discipline.
-In this case, effective discipline is centered around mutual respect, solutions vs. punishment, and effective communication.
+Effective discipline is centered around mutual respect, solutions vs. punishment, and effective communication.

-So how exactly does positive discipline make a difference in child development and good behavior?
-When you approach a situation from a kind and empathetic standpoint, yet still firm with your parental boundaries, you begin to build a level of trust and understanding with your child.
+So, how exactly does positive discipline affect child development and good behavior?
+When you approach a situation from a kind and empathetic standpoint yet remain firm with your parental boundaries, you begin to build a level of trust and understanding with your child.
 As such, discipline becomes a learning point for your child rather than feeling like cruel and corporal punishment for unwanted behavior.

 Examples of Positive Discipline

-Now that we’ve discussed what positive discipline is, here are some of the ways we recommend disciplining in a positive way:
+Now that we’ve discussed what positive discipline is, here are some ways we recommend disciplining in a positive way:

-By reading a book with them or going on a walk, you allow your child to calm down while still being there with them physically.
+You can allow your child to calm down while still being present physically by reading a book or going on a walk with them.
 After your child has calmed down, talk to them about their behavior and why it is not okay.
-The chances of getting through to them are noticeably higher when they feel safe and secure.
+Your chances of getting through to them are noticeably higher when they feel safe and secure.

-When your child is misbehaving, another way to enforce positive discipline is through redirection.
+Another way to enforce positive discipline when your child is misbehaving is through redirection.
 Here, you have the parental ability to navigate the situation.
-Next time your child is displaying unwanted behavior, take them outside for a change of scenery and environment.
+Next time your child displays unwanted behavior, take them outside for a change of scenery and environment.

-In doing so, your child’s attention may easily shift to something else and allow space for calmness to set in.
-Once they have calmed down, you can proceed with asking what was wrong and explaining why said behavior is not okay.
+In doing so, your child’s attention may quickly shift to something else, allowing space for calmness to set in.
+Once they have calmed down, you can ask what was wrong and explain why the behavior is not okay.

 One of the best ways to enact positive discipline is to use encouragement regularly.
 Good behavior should be verbally rewarded at the very least, especially if it does not happen often.

-Oftentimes, children will act out poorly to get attention.
-Unfortunately, this misbehaving and attention seeking strategy can turn into a cycle if not corrected early on.
+Frequently, children will act out poorly to get attention.
+Unfortunately, if this misbehaving and attention-seeking strategy is not corrected early, it can become a cycle.
 However, the easiest way to correct this behavior is through selective attention.

-With selective attention, you are essentially choosing if and when to respond to your child’s behavior.
-For minor incidents, such as purposefully spilling juice on the table, sometimes it is best to turn your cheek and not make a big deal out of it.
+With selective attention, you choose if and when to respond to your child’s behavior.
+For minor incidents, such as purposefully spilling juice on the table, it is best to turn your cheek and not make a big deal out of it.

-While at times incidents are genuinely an accident, there are also times where children will engage in mischievous acts simply to get your attention.
-The less attention you pay to the minor attention-seeking acts, the less likely they are to occur.
+While incidents are sometimes genuinely accidents, there are also times when children engage in mischievous acts simply to get your attention.
+The less attention you pay to minor attention-seeking acts, the less likely they occur.
 Just make sure that you understand what child neglect is and avoid making them feel that way.

 Discipline vs. Abuse: A Thin Line

-One of the most important takeaways from this article will be the understanding between discipline and abuse.
-Unfortunately, it is a very thin and blurred line, and can be crossed very easily if the difference between the two acts is unknown.
-So, before you ask “what is verbal abuse” and “is yelling is abuse” here are some of the most common disciplinary reactions that could be considered abuse:
+One of the most important takeaways from this article is understanding the difference between discipline and abuse.
+Unfortunately, the line between the two is very thin and blurred and can be crossed easily if the difference between the two acts is unknown.
+So, before you ask, “What is verbal abuse?” and “Is yelling abuse?” here are some of the most common disciplinary reactions that could be considered abuse:

 - Spanking or any physical aggression